giampaolo/psutil/docs/glossary.rst

    context switch

-      Occurs whenever the CPU stops executing one process or thread and starts executing another.
-Frequent context switching can indicate high system load or excessive thread contention.
-See :meth:`Process.num_ctx_switches` and :func:`cpu_stats`.
+      Occurs when the CPU stops executing one process or thread for another.
+      Frequent switching can indicate high system
+      load or thread contention.
+See :meth:`Process.num_ctx_switches`
+      and :func:`cpu_stats` (:field:`ctx_switches` field).

-      A **voluntary** context switch occurs when the process yields the CPU itself (for example, waiting for I/O or a lock).
-A high rate of voluntary switches is normal for I/O-bound processes.
+      A :field:`voluntary` context switch occurs when a process gives up the CPU, usually because it's waiting for something (I/O, a sleep, a mutex lock).
+High rates are normal for I/O-bound workloads (e.g. a web server) and usually point to I/O or locking as the bottleneck.

-      An **involuntary** context switch occurs when the OS forcibly takes the CPU from the process.
-A high rate indicates the process wants to run but keeps getting interrupted.
-If involuntary switches dominate, reducing other load will directly speed up the process.
-If voluntary switches dominate, the bottleneck is usually I/O or locking, not the CPU.
+      An :field:`involuntary` context switch occurs when the OS forcibly takes the CPU from the process.
+High rates mean the process has more work to do but is being kicked off the core.
+This usually indicates too many active threads/processes competing for too few CPU cores.

    cumulative counter